 I was diagnosed with triple negative breast cancer when I was 35.
 I have been without evidence of disease since 2013, after neoadjuvant chemotherapy and a bilateral mastectomy.

 Professional Background and Education

 I am an academically trained cancer researcher, having earned my PhD from Georgetown University for my research into the interaction between estrogen receptor expression and growth factor signaling in breast cancer after receiving a bachelor’s degree in Biochemistry from the University of Illinois.
 Now, I draw from my education and my experiences as a breast cancer patient to work with scientists as a research advocate.
-I am a Precision Medicine Advocate for Cure Forward, and am the Patient Advocate for the Metastatic Breast Cancer Project at the Broad Institute of MIT and Harvard.
+I am a clinical research advocate for Science 37, and am the Patient Advocate for the Metastatic Breast Cancer Project at the Broad Institute of MIT and Harvard.

 Additional Community Affiliations and Memberships

 I am an active member of a local support group for breast cancer moms with young kids, and I am a member of #BCSM, a breast cancer group on twitter.
 I write a breast cancer blog, Run Lipstick Chemo, and I am a regular contributor to the Cure Magazine Community.
 In addition, I am on the Steering Committee for the Coalition for Clinical Trials Awareness and am a Co-Chair of the Planning Committee for the AACR 2019 Annual Meeting.